Attendance Policy

 Attendance has a direct impact on student achievement.

-The Education Act requires that children of school age (six to seventeen years) resident in Victoria are required to be in full-time attendance at a government or registered non-government school unless formally exempt.
-Our school requires that post-compulsory aged students also attend school unless a valid reason exists.
-For the purpose of this policy, full time attendance at Templestowe College for a non VCE/VM Student is 6 blocks of subjects, or 4 VCE/VM subjects in line with DE Policy.
+For the purpose of this policy, full time attendance at Templestowe College for a non VCE Student is 6 blocks of subjects, or 4 VCE subjects in line with the Department of Education Attendance Policy.
 Amendments to this need to be agreed to by the Principal in line with VCAA guidelines around the use of Individualised Learning Plans.

 The policy aims to maximise student learning opportunities and performance by ensuring that children required to attend school do so regularly, and without unnecessary or frivolous absences.